savonet/book/workflow.md

 producing high quality radio sound, such as _[Stereo Tool](https://www.stereotool.com/)_.
-If you want to do so, you can use the `pipe` operator which allow exchanging audio data with external software through the standard input and output and is described in [a later section](#sec:pipe).
+If you want to do so, you can use the `pipe` operator which allow exchanging audio data with external software through the standard input and output and is detailed in [a later section](#sec:pipe).
 Typically, one would use it to handle a source `s` with Stereo Tool as follows: